 Generation of fluoroscopy roadmap in VR

 Place an image mimicking the background of a fluoroscopy image behind the model in the virtual space [1].
-Using the select button on the controller, create a consistent background color for a better view of the anatomy [2].

 SCREEN: Image mimicking the background of a fluoroscopy image being placed behind the model in virtual space.

-SCREEN: Select button being pressed and image being manipulated for background color consistency.

 Place the camera in line with the surgeon’s view pointing roughly at the center of the target anatomy [1].
 The surgeon will appear as a set of floating glasses and two controllers in VR [2].
 Then, capture a 2-D snapshot in the desired position [3-TXT].

+SCREEN: Surgeon appearing as a set of floating glasses and two controllers in VR.

 SCREEN: Camera being placed in line with the surgeon’s view pointing roughly at the center of the target anatomy.

-SCREEN: Surgeon appearing as a set of floating glasses and two controllers in VR.

 SCREEN: 2D snapshot being captured in the preferred position.
 TXT: Repeat for each preferred angle

 To acquire C-arm angles, pause the recorded lesson when the surgeon declares a preferred viewing angle [1].
 Click the Trackpad to open the quick menu and select the On/Off (On-Off) check box [2].
 Using the controller grab button, select and manipulate a pointer or straightedge in line with the surgeon’s viewpoint to pass through the origin of the protractor [3].